leyfall/coding_journey/DAYS.md

 - Crazy to think I have been neglecting doing stuff and now Im back to square one after 150 since thats crazy.
 - That for the past 100 days I am indeed the dumbest creature in the world since I did not even do projects or stuffs like that.
 - I was indeed focusing to copywriting and forget that I too loved doing coding things.
+- That I too think that hmm maybe this wasn't for me but when i watched Leslie lamport doing computer science still at the age of 85 years old is crazy...
+-